UFFI is one of those stories that is really hard to believe. Could the Canadian government have screwed up any more?

 They could not find ONE house that had a dangerous gas level.

-When they tested houses with UFFI vs houses with without there was no difference between the levels.
+When they tested for formaldehyde in houses with UFFI vs houses without it, both were well below the 0.1 health standard.
 UFFI has been used in Europe the last thirty years and is still today.

 “Health Canada has measured formaldehyde in a large number of homes in different cities across Canada – Charlottetown, Ottawa, Quebec City, Regina – as part of an ongoing study on the quality of indoor air.
 All houses had at least some formaldehyde in indoor air.
 On average, formaldehyde levels measured over a day in Canadian homes were 16-32.5 ppb.” – Health Canada.